conan-io/docs/creating_packages/toolchains/make.rst

 ``AutoToolsBuildEnvironment`` build helper in Conan at this time.
 They perform a number of similar and probably conflicting operations on the standard **GnuMake** variables.
-There is a goal to continue adding features to this toolchain until is achieves feature pairity with ``AutoToolsBuildEnvironment`` which will take some time.
+There is a goal to continue adding features to this toolchain until is achieves feature parity with ``AutoToolsBuildEnvironment`` which will take some time.
 During that process, we'll be trying to determine if it's desirable and feasible to make the two co-exist and/or even work together.
 At this time, it's unclear.